-Light therapy for treating psoriasis
+Light therapy treatment for acne

 Sources used in writing this article are available on request